jtreeves/read-this-next/.github/CONTRIBUTING.md

 This project uses Husky to enforce code quality during the commit process.
 It will run the following checks on each commit:

 -   Message must begin with a capital letter and must not include periods (e.g., `Add search to dashboard`)
--   All TypeScript files will be linted and must not contain any errors
+-   All TypeScript files will be linted with ESLint and must not contain any errors
--   All files will have formatting applied to them
+-   All files will have formatting applied to them by Prettier

 ### Opening a Request